arvapps-forked-projects/Github-Store/README.md

 ---

-## 🔍 How does my app appear in GithubStore?
+## 🔍 How does my app appear in Github Store?

-GithubStore does not use any private indexing or manual curation rules.
+Github Store does not use any private indexing or manual curation rules.
 Your project can appear automatically if it follows these conditions:

 1. **Public repository on GitHub**